davetaz/EDSA/calais/README.md

 Thematic analyser
 =================

-You need an API key to open calais in a config file (api_key.php)
+You need an API key to open calais in a config file (api_key.php) You can get one from https://permid.org/onecalaisViewer by registering.

 <?php